HansjoergW/sec-fincancial-statement-data-set/README.md

 files from the sec.gov were downloaded and indexed
 ___

-Inside the package `secfsdstools._4_read` are several modules that help to read the detail information from the zip files.
+Inside the package `secfsdstools.e_read` are several modules that help to read the detail information from the zip files.

 ### Module `companyreading`

 ___
-**Note:** the code in this chapter is available in the module `secfsdstools._9_examples.examplecompanyreading`
+**Note:** the code in this chapter is available in the module `secfsdstools.x_examples.examplecompanyreading`
 ___

-Inside the module `secfsdstools._4_read.companyreading` the `CompanyReader` class is defined.
+Inside the module `secfsdstools.e_read.companyreading` the `CompanyReader` class is defined.

 You will need the cik-number to get an instance for a certain company.
 The cik can be found either by searching in the index_reports table or on the [sec.gov website](https://www.sec.gov/edgar/searchedgar/companysearch).